wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 	private const HDInsightClusterType NewClusterType = HDInsightClusterType.Spark;

-## Next steps
+##<a id="nextsteps"></a> Next steps

-* See [Perform interactive data analysis using Spark in HDInsight with BI tools](/documentation/articles/hdinsight-apache-spark-use-bi-tools) to learn how to use Apache Spark in HDInsight with BI tools like Power BI and Tableau.
+* See [Perform interactive data analysis using Spark in HDInsight with BI tools](/documentation/articles/hdinsight-apache-spark-use-bi-tools-v1) to learn how to use Apache Spark in HDInsight with BI tools like Power BI and Tableau.
-* See [Use Spark in HDInsight for building machine learning applications](/documentation/articles/hdinsight-apache-spark-ipython-notebook-machine-learning) to learn how to build machine learning applications using Apache Spark on HDInsight.
+* See [Use Spark in HDInsight for building machine learning applications](/documentation/articles/hdinsight-apache-spark-ipython-notebook-machine-learning-v1) to learn how to build machine learning applications using Apache Spark on HDInsight.
 * See [Use Spark in HDInsight for building real-time streaming applications](/documentation/articles/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming) to learn how to build streaming applications using Apache Spark on HDInsight.
-* See [Manage resources for the Apache Spark cluster in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-resource-manager) to learn how to use the Resource Manager to manage resources allocated to the Spark cluster.
+* See [Manage resources for the Apache Spark cluster in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-resource-manager-v1) to learn how to use the Resource Manager to manage resources allocated to the Spark cluster.

 [hdinsight-sdk-documentation]: http://msdn.microsoft.com/zh-cn/library/dn479185.aspx